-If the cat’s tail quivers and he dances on his back feet, he is giving you an ecstatically happy greeting.
+If the cat’s tail quivers and they dance on their back feet, they are giving you an ecstatically happy greeting.
 This same posture is used when cats want to mark a place by urine spraying it.
 Luckily, there is no spraying when this is a greeting.

 Sometimes cats will twine their tail around a person’s legs in a bid for attention or food.
 It is also a marking technique to say, “This person is mine.”

 Another aspect of feline body language is chin rubbing or head butting.
 These actions make cat owners smile because they signal a happy, affectionate cat.

-A person can’t smell the scent but another cat can, and this marking behavior is like leaving messages for other cats wherever you go.
-A cat uses pheromones to attract a mate, define territory, promote comfort and let other cats know where he’s been.
+A person can’t smell the scent but another cat can, and this marking behavior is like leaving messages for other cats wherever they go.
+A cat uses pheromones to attract a mate, define territory, promote comfort and let other cats know where they’ve been.